karabaja4/firefox-socket-control/README.md

 Control your Firefox from a Native App.

-Attached is a Node.js Native App that opens a UNIX socket to receive messages that are forwarded Firefox to open New Window or a New Tab with the specified URL.
+Attached is a Node.js Native App that opens a UNIX socket which forwards messages to Firefox to open a New Window or a New Tab with the specified URL.

 This can replace dbus to allow Firefox to open New Tabs or New Windows using the running instance if dbus is not available on your system.